brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 tags: [machinelearning]
 ---

-Previously, in the [AI Supercomputing]({{ site.baseurl }}{% post_url 2020-05-12-AI-Supercomputing %}) and [AI Supercomputing (part 2)]({{ site.baseurl }}{% post_url 2020-05-28-AI-Supercomputing-2 %}) posts, we summarized existing parallelism techniques for ML models.
-Later, in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite, the small variat of of the GPT-2 model.
-In this post, we will apply those parallelism techniques to that model, and scale it on a network of 8 GPUs using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer).
+Previously, in the [AI Supercomputing]({{ site.baseurl }}{% post_url 2020-05-12-AI-Supercomputing %}) and [AI Supercomputing (part 2)]({{ site.baseurl }}{% post_url 2020-05-28-AI-Supercomputing-2 %}) posts, we summarized existing Machine Learning (ML) parallelism techniques.
+Later, in [Building a GPT model from scratch]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite, the small variant of of the [GPT-2 model](https://d4mucfpksywv.cloudfront.net/better-language-models/language-models.pdf).
+In this post, we will perform large-scale parallel training of that GPT model on a network of 8 GPUs, using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054) (Zero Redundancy Optimizer).
 The DeepSpeed API is a lightweight wrapper on PyTorch, and can be installed by the `deepspeed` package for `python`.

 ### 3D Parallelism and ZeRO

-A GPT model allows for three types of parallelism, that can be combined into what we call **3D parallelism**:
+An ML model allows for three types of parallelism, that can be combined into what we call **3D parallelism**:
-1. **Data parallelism**, by dividing the number of datapoints (batch size) across all processors, and using the average of the gradients across resources to perform the updates.
+1. **(Distributed) Data parallelism (DDP)**, by dividing the number of samples (batch size) across processors, and keeping copies of models across processors in sync, by using the average of the gradients across processors to perform the model updates.
 2. **Pipeline parallelism**, by delegating different layers (or blocks of layers) of the model to different processors.
-3. **Model parallelism**, by dividing the *tensors* on each layer across the processors.
+3. **Model parallelism**, by dividing the *tensors* on each layer across processors.

 {: style="text-align:center; font-size: small;"}
 <img width="55%" height="55%" src="/assets/GPT-lite-DeepSpeed/GPT_3D_parallelism_2.png"/>

 {: style="text-align:center; font-size: small;"}
-The 3D parallelism aims at optimizing compute resources allocation (color-coded) across the 3D space of data, layer and parameter dimensions.
+The 3D parallelism aims and partitioning (color-coded) computer resources  across the 3D space of data, layer and parameter dimensions.
 Source: [Microsoft Research Blog](https://www.microsoft.com/en-us/research/blog/deepspeed-extreme-scale-model-training-for-everyone/)

-The concepts of data and model parallelism became intertwined among several approaches introduced over time:
-- **Distributed Data Parallelism (DDP)** allocates one copy of the model to each processor and keeps them in sync by initializing them equally, and reducing (averaging) the same gradients during the back propagation step;
+Model parallelism refers mainly to two approaches:
-- **ZeRO** implements **Fully-Sharded Data Parallelism (FSDP)** and is similar to data parallelism but includes also distributed storage of the model architecture.
-While in data parallelism, all processors hold a synched copy of the full model, in ZeRO the tensors for the parameter, gradients and optimizer states are distributed/partitioned/**sharded** across all the processors and scattered/gathered when needed.
-Thus the name: Zero-Redundancy *Optimizer*.
+- **ZeRO (Zero-Redundancy Optimizer)** implements **Fully-Sharded Data Parallelism (FSDP)** and is similar to data parallelism but includes also distributed storage of the model parameters.
+While in data parallelism, all processors hold a syncronized clone of the full model, in ZeRO the tensors for the parameter, gradients and optimizer states are distributed/partitioned/**sharded**.
+This requires a communication overhead due to the scatter/gather operations required to communicate parameters across processors, at every layer.
 Therefore, ZeRO provides memory savings compared to data parallelism because of the partitioning of the model parameters.
 An important remark is that the activations on the forward and backward passes still happen in full form i.e. they are not distributed and they are kept on all processors for the backpropagation to work;
-- **Tensor parallelism**, **vertical parallelism**, **intra-layer parallelism** or sometimes simply **model parallelism**, divides the computation in the forward and backward passes.
-This requires the operations and the layer activations (the output of the forward pass) to be sharded and distributed across processors.
-This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multuplications (all-gather, all-reduce, scatter-reduced distributed matrix mult.).
-Therefore, it is model-specific, and is [supported but not provided by DeepSpeed](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism), except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/);
+- **Tensor parallelism**, **vertical parallelism**, **intra-layer parallelism** or sometimes simply **model parallelism**, partitions  also the computation of activations in the forward and backward passes.
+This requires a modification of the workflow of the computation in order to work in a distributed manner, particularly on the matrix multiplications format, e.g. all-gather, all-reduce, scatter-reduced distributed matrix mult, etc. Therefore, it is model-specific, and is [supported but not provided by DeepSpeed](https://www.deepspeed.ai/training/#support-for-custom-model-parallelism), except in some built-in implementations such as [Megatron-ML](https://www.deepspeed.ai/tutorials/megatron/);

-Moreover, **ZeRO has three alternative execution modes, called stages**.
+**ZeRO has three alternative execution modes, called stages**.
 Each stage represents a different level of memory redundancy, corresponding to the partitioning of optimizer states, gradients, and parameters, respectively.
 These are enabled cumulatively.
-In practice, by increasing the stage we alter the tradeoff between memory usage and communication:
+In practice, by increasing the stage we define the tradeoff between memory usage and communication:
 - **ZeRO stage 1 (ZeRO-1)**: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
 - **ZeRO stage 2 (ZeRO-2)**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
 - **ZeRO stage 3 (ZeRO-3)**: the 16-bit model parameters are partitioned across the processes.
 ZeRO-3 will automatically collect and partition them during the forward and backward passes.